angusrausch/microstatus/README.md

 ### Download

-Download the latest build for your OS and Arch from [GitHub](https://github.com/angusrausch/microstatus/actions).<br><small>Currently only on actions.
-Releases may be used in future.</small>
+Download the latest build for your OS and Arch from [GitHub](https://github.com/angusrausch/microstatus/releases/latest).<br>

 ---
 ## Manual Checks